z-------------/CPod/README.md

 ### For normal use

 Get the latest binaries from the [Releases](https://github.com/z-------------/cumulonimbus/releases) tab.
-Available for Windows, macOS, and Linux (macOS builds might not be available for every release).
+Available for Windows, macOS, and Linux.
+(Only Windows 64-bit versions are guaranteed to be available for every release.)

 ### For development